Skip to content

 Many people find themselves stuck in perpetual storms or relentless winds, while rarely experiencing those gentle, nurturing sunny days.
 CFT teaches specific techniques to strengthen the soothing system through cultivating self-compassion and compassion for others.

-What can I expect from a Compassion Focused Therapy (CFT) session?
+What can I expect from sessions in Compassion Focused Therapy (CFT)?

 Compassion-Focused Therapy (CFT) sessions typically begin with mindfulness or breathing exercises to help ground you in a compassionate state of mind.
 Your therapist will likely spend considerable time in early sessions explaining the three emotional systems and helping you identify which systems are most active in different situations.